jina-ai/jina/docs/fundamentals/gateway/index.md

 (custom-http)=
 ## Customize HTTP interface

-Not every Executor endpoint will automatically be exposed through the external HTTP interface.
+Not every {class}`~jina.Executor` endpoint will automatically be exposed through the external HTTP interface.
 By default, any Flow exposes the following CRUD and debug HTTP endpoints: `/status`, `/post`, `/index`, `/search`, `/update`, and `/delete`.

 Executors that provide additional endpoints (e.g. `/foo`) will be exposed only after manual configuration.